arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.22.16
+HeLa is immortal!
+It also came about from a bunch of random factors (not all cancer cells grow in culture).
+Bioethics is interesting.

 ### 02.21.16
 My old math prof, Matilde Marcolli, does art.
 I didn't see it, but my roommmate described it as "watercolor over math notes" - he saw her work on display at